LegalizeAdulthood/remove-void-args/README.md

-# remove-void-args
+# `remove-void-args`

 In this kata, we'll walk through the steps of implementing a refactoring tool for C++ written _in_ C++ using the libraries provided with clang.
-Our example refactoring tool will remove needless `(void)` argument list to a function, method, or typedef.
+Our example refactoring tool will replace `(void)` argument list with `()`.
+We'll apply this transformation to a function, method, or typedef.
 Our refactoring tool will transform code like this:

 ```C++
 int foo(void) {